isomorphic-git/isomorphic-git/README.md

 ### Individual objects

-Only be interested in parsing commits?
+Only interested in commit objects?
 Import just the GitCommit class.
 And so on:

 ```js
 const GitBlob = require('esgit/lib/models/GitBlob.js')